AntonioLanderos/tc2037/Evidence4/README.md

 # Analysis
 ### Other Possible Paradigms
 **Functional Programming**
 In functional programming, the problem can be approached by using pure functions and avoiding shared state.
-Instead of using locks or semaphores, you can structure the program to pass results from one function to the next explicitly, ensuring the correct order of execution.
+Instead of using locks or semaphores, we can structure the program to pass results from one function to the next explicitly, ensuring the correct order of execution.

 Tradeoff: Functional programming can simplify reasoning about concurrency by eliminating side effects, but it might require a significant shift in design and can be less intuitive for those unfamiliar with the paradigm.

 **Parallel Programming**
 Parallel programming involves dividing the problem into smaller tasks that can be executed concurrently.
-You could use parallel constructs to ensure that each method (first, second, third) runs in parallel but synchronize their completion using barriers or other synchronization mechanisms.
+We could use parallel constructs to ensure that each method (first, second, third) runs in parallel but synchronize their completion using barriers or other synchronization mechanisms.

 Tradeoff: While parallel programming can improve performance by leveraging multiple processors, it can also introduce complexity in managing task dependencies and synchronization.